Achatinella fuscobasis: Distribution

 In the wild these snails are found in high mountains, limited to only the Hawaiian island of Oahu.
 Their range is limited to around 100-250 square kilometers, with the majority being found on the leeward side of the Ko'olau Mountains.

 Diet

 Achatinella's diet consists of microscopic colonies of black mold and fungi that are consumed using the snails radula.
 These mold layers grow on the leaves of vegetation and the feeding of them causes no damage to the plant itself.

-Conservation Status
+Conservation status

 In 1996 the IUCN Red List ranked the species as critically endangered.
 Since these snails reproduce slowly and only exist in a few limited locations, they are very vulnerable to threats.
 Habitat destruction for agriculture and invasive species are noted as the biggest reason for population decline, though fires, collecting, drought, hurricanes, logging and human recreation are also to blame.

-Invasive Species
+Threats from invasive species

 Predation from a variety of introduced species is one of the most notable reasons for the dwindling populations.